spraveenio/rocm-device-metrics-exporter/README.md

         - Labels
             CARD_MODEL, GPU_ID, HOSTNAME and SERIAL_NUMBER are always set and cannot be removed.
 Labels supported are available in
             [_internal/amdgpu/proto/fields.proto_**:GPUMetricLabel**](https://github.com/pensando/device-metrics-exporter/blob/main/internal/amdgpu/proto/exporterconfig.proto#L114)
+    - Thresholds:
+         These values dictates the threshold of the ECC field counters to mark a GPU as unhealthy.
+Default is 0 if not specified, the GPU will be marked unhealthy once the value goes above the set threshold limit.

 - Invalid values in any of the field will be ignored and revert to default behavior for the respective fields.